 Rapid review of Greek fundamentals, followed by translation of a variety of New Testament Texts.
 Readings and exercises in standard methods of Greek exegesis, culminating in the writing of two exegesis papers.
 Students with marginal mastery of Greek fundamentals should consider first taking SNT 621 Foundations for Greek Exegesis.
-Both semesters, three hours.
+Both semesters, three credits.
 Excludes: SNT 621.

+SNT 635-Biblical Hermeneutics.

-SNT 633-Biblical Hermeneutics.
-A study of the principles and practices essential to biblical interpretation with an emphasis on the conservative grammatical-historical-contextual method.
-A fundamentalist, dispensational hermeneutic will be presented including a refutation of the covenant theological interpretational method, extreme reformed soteriology (i.e., hyper-Calvinism), and extreme Arminian soteriology.
-Special attention will also be given to the interpretation of the various literary genres of Scripture including poetry, narrative, apocalypse, and epistolary literature and their use in preaching.
-Identical to SOT 633.
-Both semesters, Distance Learning, two hours.
+A study of the principles and practices essential to biblical interpretation with an emphasis on the conservative, grammatical-historical-contextual method, presupposing the inerrancy of Scripture.
+Special attention will also be given to the interpretation of the various genres of Scripture including poetry, narrative, epistolary, and apocalyptic literature.
+Identical to SOT 635.
+Distance Learning, three credits.